GeoMigrata/dotMigrata/USAGE.md

 ## Creating Custom Person Types

-Version `0.5.0-beta` introduces an inheritance-based architecture for creating custom person types by inheriting from `PersonBase`.
+The framework introduces an inheritance-based architecture for creating custom person types by inheriting from `PersonBase`.
 This lets you add domain-specific properties while maintaining framework compatibility.

 ### When to Create Custom Person Types